EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [ ] Cheat codes support
 - [ ] RetroAchievements support
 - [ ] .7z ROMs support
-- [ ] Syncing save files on Google Firebase and/or Supabase (I will decide which one I will choose after testing them both)
 - [ ] A user-friendly intro screen concisely explaining how to use the app
-- [ ] An info screen containing frequently asked questions and other useful stuff
-- [ ] A profile screen used for easily connecting to RetroAchievements and syncing save files to the cloud
-- [ ] Button prompts before every important action, such as saving/loading states
-- [ ] Light Theme, AMOLED Theme, Material You Theme (previously there was only a Dark Theme)
-- [ ] Slide down in the "Games" page to rescan your directories and refresh your games list
-- [ ] Automatically rescan internal directories on app restart
-- [ ] Set what screen orientation games should be opened in (landscape/portrait/follow device)
 - [ ] Set on-screen buttons' transparency
 - [ ] Different app layout for tablets and foldables
 - [ ] Different app layout for phones in landscape orientation